Lamu County

-Lamu County is a county of Kenya located along the North Coast of the country and is one of the six Coastal Counties in Kenya.
+Lamu County is a county in Kenya located along the North Coast of the country and is one of the six Coastal Counties in Kenya.
 Its capital is the town of Lamu.
 It borders Tana River County to the southwest, Garissa County to the north, Somalia to the northeast, and the Indian Ocean to the South.
+It is the smallest county in Kenya by population.